Introduction

 - The product owner writes a requirement.

-- A professional developer inputs this requirement into an AI tool to generate code.
+- A developer takes the requirement and prompts into an AI tool to generate code.

 - A senior developer conducts quality assurance (QA).